Taoerwang/tensorflow-models-with-simple-ways/README.md

 # tensorflow_model_with_simple_ways
-some models with easy understanding code
+Some models with easy understanding code,it will help you understand what the model does.These models can only work with not very good result.

 1.Adversarial Networks （Gan）<br>
 * AAE      &nbsp;&nbsp;[Adversarial Autoencoders](https://arxiv.org/abs/1511.05644) <br>